JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 To estimate the required extinction to obscure the vast majority of the ALMA-detected protostellar cores, we use two approaches: extinction of the central stellar object and extinction of the surrounding hot dust.

 We select the brightest ALMA-detected source from the Sgr B2 N and M sample that is not affected by saturation or extended emission in the F480M filter: source 168 in the 3 mm catalog from \cite{budaiev_protostellar_2024}.
 The source is marginally resolved at 1 mm with $\sim500$ au resolution and has a spectral index of 1.87$\pm0.03$ between 1 and 3 mm, indicating optically thick dust.
-The 22\ghz upper limit measurement is more than an order of magnitude below an extrapolated emission with a slope of 2.
+The 22\ghz upper limit measurement is more than an order of magnitude below an extrapolated emission with a slope of 2 \rrr{based on the 3 mm flux}.
 The 22\ghz non-detection suggest a lack of free-free emission and that the dust becomes optically thin between 3 mm and 1.3 cm.
-Assuming a 100\% beam-filling factor of the $r=350$ au beam at 3 mm, the observed radio emission requires $T_d = 170$ K. Following the SED-modeling from the previous subsection and assuming no free-free and stellar contributions, the non-detections at 4.8 and 7.7 \microns require an extinction of $A_V > 200$.
-The majority of the ALMA-detected protostellar cores are located in N(H$_2$)$> 5\times 10^{23}\persc$ \citep{ginsburg_distributed_2018}, the lack of overlap is not surprising.
+Assuming a 100\% beam-filling factor of the $r=350$ au beam at 3 mm, the observed radio emission requires $T_d = 170$ K. Following the SED-modeling from the previous subsection and assuming no free-free and stellar contributions, the non-detections at 4.8 and 7.7 \microns require an extinction of $A_V > 200$. \rr{Since t}he majority of the ALMA-detected protostellar cores are located in N(H$_2$)$> 5\times 10^{23}\persc$ \rr($A_V\approx 300$) \citep{ginsburg_distributed_2018}, \rf{the lack of 4.8 and 7.7 \microns detections is not surprising.}

-Now, we assume a more evolved, Stage II/III YSO with a mass of $M = 8\msun$, a higher-end mass of a star that is not producing an \hii region.
-With $M_V\sim-1$, and the apparent magnitude is $m_0 = 13.6$.
+A population of more evolved YSOs would require an even lower extinction to be completely obscured. \rrr{Assuming a} Stage II/III YSO with a mass of $M = 8\msun$, a higher-end mass of a star that is not producing an \hii region\rrr{: w}ith \rf{a conservative} $M_V\sim-$\rf{2} \citep{Wichittanakom2020}, and the apparent magnitude is $m_0 = $\rf{12.6}.
 The F480M observations are able to detect objects down to 21 mag.
-Converting $A_{4.8}$ = 7.4 to extinction in V band assuming the \cite{chiar_pixie_2006} extinction law results in $A_V \sim 100$, even lower than the extinction required for the hot dust.
+Converting $A_{4.8}$ = \rf{8.4} to extinction in V band assuming the \cite{chiar_pixie_2006} extinction law results in $A_V \sim $\rf{150}, even lower than the extinction required for the hot dust. \rr{The distance uncertainty to Sgr B2 of $\sim100$ pc introduces a $<1\%$ error on the measurements described above.}